The Solar Eclipse occurs on December 26th, 05.13am GMT, at 4 degrees 07′ Capricorn.

 “The Two of Pentacles is sometimes referred to as the juggler because he represents keeping two or more projects going, or working toward two goals, at the same time.
 He also embodies cleverness and the ability to keep a careful eye on more than one situation.

 The rolling sea suggests emotional ups and downs as wait for more input (ships).
 This makes it difficult to keep ourselves grounded, as the one foot in the Rider-Waite card implies.
 Well progress is made step by step, this card reminds us.
 If we are patient, our ships will arrive in due time.”

 Spiritual Tarot by Echolls, Mueller and Thomson ~ page 117

-Overall ~ The Solar Eclipse conjuct optimistic Jupiter and fortunate fixed star Polis suggests this eclipse has the potential to bring luck and beneficial outcomes.
+Overall ~ The Solar Eclipse conjunct optimistic Jupiter and fortunate fixed star Polis suggests this eclipse has the potential to bring luck and beneficial outcomes.
 But, looking at the overall landscape, and the upcoming Lunar Eclipse and Saturn Pluto conjunction there are no assurances – on an individual level, how the eclipse influences your natal chart will help decipher your personal message and possible outcome.

-With the eclipse occuring alongside Jupiter in Capricorn, and trine Uranus in Taurus – both earth signs, the influence is likely to be felt mostly in the material realms – work/job, place of residence, finances and legal matters.
+With the eclipse occurring alongside Jupiter in Capricorn, and trine Uranus in Taurus – both earth signs, the influence is likely to be felt mostly in the material realms – work/job, place of residence, finances and legal matters.